 - DNS caching– Instead of doing a DNS lookup every time, the crawler should cache the DNS.
 This helps to reduce the crawl time and internet bandwidth used.

 - Multithreading–Most crawlers launch several “threads” in order to download web pages in parallel.
 Instead of a single thread downloading the files, you can use this approach to parallel fetch multiple pages.

-- Asynchronous crawl– Asynchronous crawling , since only one thread is used to send and receive all the web requests in parallel.
-This saves a RAM and CPU usage.
+- Asynchronous crawl– Asynchronous crawling, since only one thread is used to send and receive all the web requests in parallel.
+This saves RAM and CPU usage.
 Using this we can crawl more than 3,000,000 web pages while using less than 200 MB of RAM.
 Using this we can achieve a crawl speed of more than 250 pages per second.

 - Handing Robots.txt – The crawler should read the settings in the robots.txt for crawling the pages.
 Some pages (or page patterns) will be marked as Disallow and these pages should not be crawled.
 Robots.txt will be found at website.com/robots.txt

 - Sitemap.xml- Sitemap is a link map of the website.
 It has all the URLs that need to be crawled.
 This makes the crawling process simpler.

 - Crawler policies-

 - selection policy which states which pages have to be downloaded.

-- a re-visit policy which states frequency to look for changes in the website.
+- a re-visit policy that states frequency to look for changes in the website.

 - a politeness policy How fast the website can be crawled (so that website load does not increase)